Proxies & Password Pusher

 - "traefik.http.routers.pwpush.tls.certresolver=letsencrypt"

-Traefik automatically forwards X-Forwarded-* headers.
+Traefik forwards X-Forwarded-* headers to the backend.

-Option 2: Override Base URL
+Option 2: Override base URL

-When to Use
+When to use

-- Your proxy cannot forward
+- The proxy cannot send reliable

 Configuration